| Why do casinos make money?

 idea, this is unnecessary and greatly affects the

 amount you need as back up.
+The MII only seeks

 to make you make money on the second hand after a